domlet/prisons-map-usa/readme.md

 * Tweet me at https://twitter.com/domlet with any questions.

 ### Preview
-* See https://bit.ly/prisons-map-usa-style-only to ciew the style only (no JavaScript or interactivity)
+* See https://bit.ly/prisons-map-usa-style-only to ciew the style only (no JavaScript or interactivity).